 What I Love about Bullet Journaling

-While people can get quote carried away with creative bullet journal ideas, at its core bullet journaling is amazing simple.
+While people can get quite carried away with creative bullet journal ideas, at its core bullet journaling is amazingly simple.

 All you need to start bullet journaling is a pen/pencil and some sort of notebook.
-You don’t need any of the fancy pens, expensive notebooks, stickers or any of that stuff.
-You just need the time, the desire and a those simple items.
+You don’t need any of the fancy pens, expensive notebooks, stickers, or any of that stuff.
+You just need the time, the desire, and those simple items.